The whole farm strives to work carefully to preserve and enhance our natural wild environment.

-Here are some of the ways Road Farm encourages wildlife:
+Here are some of the ways Countryways at Road Farm encourages wildlife:

 - Many of the field edges (margins) are planted with special plants to encourage pollen and nectar for insects or seeds for wild birds.
 The insects can encourage both birds and resident bats.